 See our tutorial on balancing redox reactions for more information and further examples!

 - Double displacement reactions with no oxidation state change

 Video of a simple redox reaction

 Let’s look at an oxidation reduction reaction.
-In this video of the elephant toothpaste reaction, manganese in potassium permanganate is reduced from the +7 to the +4 and +2 oxidation states, while the oxygen in hydrogen peroxide is oxidized from the -1 to the 0 oxidation state (to elemental oxygen).
+During the elephant toothpaste reaction in this video, potassium permanganate’s manganese undergoes reduction from the +7 to the +4 and +2 oxidation states, while hydrogen peroxide’s oxygen undergoes oxidation from the -1 to the 0 oxidation state, resulting in the formation of elemental oxygen.